borispovod/crypti-dapps-docs/MessagingDapp.md

 }
 ```

-Then we set the maximum length of a message to 160 characters.
-If we store data in hex format, the maximum size of message is 320 characters (160*2).
+Next, we set the maximum length of a message to 160 characters.
+As message data is stored in hexadecimal format, the maximum size of message is 320 characters (160*2).
 So let's modify the `verify` function to check if a message exceeds the maximum size:

 ```js
 Message.prototype.verify = function (trs, sender, cb, scope) {